Snippet execution

 Some languages support pre-rendering.
 This means the code block is transformed into something else when the presentation is loaded.
 The languages that currently support this are mermaid, LaTeX, and typst where the contents of the code block is transformed into an image, allowing you to define formulas as text in your presentation.
 This can be done by using the +render attribute on a code block.

-See the LaTeX and typst and mermaid docs for more information.
+See the LaTeX and typst, mermaid, and d2 docs for more information.